-In individuals with PWS, there are health issues that can alter the course of the anesthesia.
-The majority of the complications do not appear to come from general anesthesia, which is always closely monitored, but from poorly monitored conscious sedation.
-Only a physician familiar with the patient should make valid medical decisions.
+Individuals with PWS can safely undergo anesthesia.
+Risks are related to their general health before the procedure.
+The majority of complications do not appear to come from general anesthesia, which is always closely monitored, but from poorly monitored conscious sedation.
+Only a physician familiar with the patient and their individual medical needs should make valid medical decisions.